atharva-again/samvaad/README.md

 ![Python](https://img.shields.io/badge/python-3.8%2B-blue)

 ### Note
-Currently, only CLI version is supported.
+- Currently, only CLI version is supported.
 Frontend/UI is under development.
+- The voice chat feature is still under development.

 Please see the [issues](https://github.com/HapoSeiz/samvaad/issues) for ideas or to report bugs.